Yosemite8/vulnerable-python-app/README.md

 ├── dockerfile
 ├── requirements.txt
 ├── README.md (the file you are reading)
+├── img/                             # image files to enrich this README
 ```

 Each snippet is self-contained and can be copied into the root `app.py` as needed.